TeV to PeV neutrinos from AGN coronae

 To calculate the spectrum from one source, we use the Monte Carlo approach as proposed in \cite{Kalashev:2014vya}.
 We briefly outline this method here.

-Firstly, we need to simulate proton propagation along the jet.
+Firstly, we need to simulate proton propagation along the disk axis.
 For this, in each iteration random numbers $\xi_1, \xi_2, \xi_3$ distributed in [0,1] are selected.
 The travelled optical depth $\tau_j$ at $j$-th iteration is sampled,

 A point of $j$-th interaction $z_j$ is obtained by the resolution of the integral equation: